wp-plugins/cpt-onomies/readme.txt

 5. The admin allows you to sort and filter your posts by CPT-onomy terms.

 == Changelog ==

+= 1.1.1 =
+* Fixed bug with autocomplete box.
+* Fixed bug when editing "other" custom post types.
+* Fixed bug with custom CPT-onomy archive slug.

 = 1.1 =
 * Added support to programmatically register CPT-onomies.